gen740/cppygen/README.md

 Paths with `cppygen` will parse.`cppygen` can extract structs or classes from headers.

+**diagnostic** [boolean]
+Default is "True".
+An option for outputting diagnostics and detecting errors during parsing.

 **output_dir** [path, **required**]
 Output directory of generated code.